 The remuneration for the Executive Directors and key management personnel comprise a basic salary component and a variable component, namely, director's fees, annual bonus and the share awards under the Chasen Performance Share Plan.
 The latter is based on the performance of the Group as a whole and their individual performances.
 The grants of share awards are vested over a period of time through a prescribed vesting schedule.
-The details of grants of share awards under the Chasen Performance Share awards under the Chasen Performance Share awards in the Directors' Statement on page 43.
+The details of grants of share awards under the Chasen Performance Share Plan are disclosed in the Directors' Statement on page 43.